top of page

 What is the purpose of the book?

-I am interested in sharing information about how we can take care of the body by observing postures and movements that we perform daily.
+I am interested in sharing information to take care of the body by observing the postures and movements we make daily.

 What would you recommend to people who are injured or physically ill?

-I would also suggest that you observe yourself when you perform a movement that causes you pain and notice how you are doing it, what results you are getting.
-If the pain persists, it is a sign that you need to make a change.
+I would also suggest that you observe yourself when you perform a movement that causes pain and notice how you are doing it, what results you are obtaining.

-By improving our physical condition, not only are pain or injury relieved or prevented, but there is also a decrease in irritability, discomfort and violence that can often occur in those who have pain or injury.
+not only are pain or injuries relieved or prevented, but you also experience a decreased irritability, malaise, anxiety and violence that generally, they occur in those who have pain or injuries.

 Why do you think there are so many people with pain or injuries?

-Because they are disconnected from themselves.
-Observe the human being.
-Usually you will see:
+Observe the human being in general.
+Typically you will see:

-• Deformed from so much muscle tension and weakness.
+• Deformed, due to so much muscle tension and weakness

-• With alterations in circulation, (edema in feet, lack of venous return, varicose veins, headaches, strokes, heart attacks, hemorrhoids, etc.)
+• With alterations in circulation (edema in the feet, lack of venous return, varicose veins, headaches, strokes, heart attacks, hemorrhoids, etc.)

-I have seen many people who come to therapy and have not had or have had very little education about the care of the body with respect to walking, standing, sitting, or doing any activity of daily life.
-They have been advised to go for a walk or to do some physical activity, but they were not taught how to do it, and that, which at first they were recommended to improve their condition, may generate more injuries.
+I have seen many people who come to therapy and have not had or have had very little learning about body care with respect to walking, standing, sitting, or doing any activity or habit of daily living.

-This disconnection and its consequences, usually happen due to lack of information or education.
+This disconnection and its consequences, They usually happen due to lack of information or education.

 MARIANO S-23.jpg

-How to stand, how to walk, how to sit...
-Movements that will make a lifetime.
+X ex.
+How to stand, how to walk, how to sit...etc.

-Teaching how to retrain postures and movements during treatments will not only improve results but will also help prevent the same thing from happening again.
+Teaching to re-educate postures and movements during treatments will not only improve the results but will also help prevent the same thing from happening again.

 We should pay more attention to techniques that prevent injury or maintain health instead of living without that knowledge and then having to go to a professional after feeling pain or getting hurt.